The murder of private investigator Daniel Morgan remains one of London’s most notorious unsolved cases.

 Eight years later, on 15 June 2021, the panel’s report was finally published.
 It found that the Metropolitan Police’s failure to properly investigate the case and its attempt to cover up its failings amounted to “a form of institutional corruption”.
 It also criticised Met Commissioner Cressida Dick over delays in providing documents to the panel and raised concerns about links between police officers, “individuals linked to crime” and newspapers, particularly the News of the World (which was a major client of Southern Investigations between 1987 and 1989).
 The panel concluded that the Met Police never seriously investigated the theory that Morgan was murdered because he was about to expose police corruption.

 The family of Daniel Morgan has suffered grievously as a consequence of the failure toStatement of the Panel issued by Baroness Nuala O’Loan

 bring his murderer or murderers to justice, the unwarranted assurances which they were given, the misinformation which was put into the public domain, and the denial of the failings in investigation, including failing to acknowledge professional incompetence, individuals’ venal behaviour, and managerial and organisational failures.

-In response to the report, the Metropolitan Police said that “there still remains a possibility of solving this murder” and confirmed it had commissioned a new forensic review of exhibits linked to the case in the hope that advances in DNA and forensic technology might recover new evidence.
+The Met Police said that “there still remains a possibility of solving this murder” and confirmed it was still carrying out a forensic review of exhibits linked to the case in the hope that advances in DNA and forensic technology might recover new evidence.

 A £50,000 reward is on offer for information leading to the conviction of those responsible for the murder.
 Contact police on 0203 276 7816 or Crimestoppers on 0800 555 111.